wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/5-communicate-share-ideas-uservoice.md

  -  **Microsoft Store**
  -  **UserVoice forums**

-Take advantage of these sites to share your thoughts and help improve Microsoft products and services for your organization and other users around the world.<br>
+Take advantage of these sites to share your thoughts and help improve Microsoft products and services for your organization and other users around the world.